mgrosser3/nvim/README.md

 way to question my own needs for an IDE.

-I will also recommend [neovimcraft.com](https://neovimcraft.com/) by Eric Bower, where you can find a lot of interessting things and inspirations.
+I will also recommend [neovimcraft.com](https://neovimcraft.com/) by Eric Bower, where you can find a lot of interesting things and inspirations.

 ## Quick Start